mchen30/CS337-Projects/README.md

 In practice, the program returns exact spellings for 37% and 39% of all the nominees for each award in 2013 and 2015, respectively, not including nearly correct spellings that miss punctuations in names.
 It also returns exact spellings for 72% and 60% of the presenters in 2013 and 2015, not including any partial representations of movies or names.
 The Cecil B. Demille Award is not extracted by the program.

 The program is fully parallelized in Ray which makes it a breeze to run on larger datasets such as the gg2015.json if multiple CPU cores are available.
 The program avoids unnecessary data copying in worker threads and has been tested to make full use of 36 physical cores on a server node.
 It completed all extraction tasks for gg2015.json including multiple re-ranking steps in about 2.5 minutes.
+The number of (physical) CPU cores used can be configured in gg_api.pre_ceremony() and gg_api.main(), or in process.py.

-Project 2: Recipe Extraction and Transformation
+## Project 2: Recipe Extraction and Transformation
 - Completed basic tasks, and
 - Two styles of cuisine (Chinese and Mexican)
 - Double or half the serving size (including cooking time)